Fabianwdm/Chicago-Crime-Analysis/README.md

    ```
    pip install -r requirements.txt
    ```
+#### Here you can either download the dataset or skip to the final step:

-3. Download the necessary datasets:
+4. Download the necessary datasets if you wish to run it by yourself:
-   - The main Chicago crime dataset
+   - The main Chicago crime dataset **Sample data provide**
-   - Chicago community area boundaries GeoJSON
-   - Shooting victims dataset (if analyzing this separately)

-4. Place the datasets in the `data/` directory
+5. Place the datasets in the `data/` directory
-5. Run the preprocessing notebook(s) to generate the cached data files
 6. Run the Streamlit application:
    ```
    streamlit run chicago_crime.py